 Last but certainly not least are vertical lines, which convey boldness, growth, and ambition.
 For example, the Cisco logo’s vertical lines suggest constant motion, which is appropriate for the cybersecurity brand and the way its products keep up with technological developments.

 All kinds of shapes can be found in logos, but not all business owners consciously think about how their shapes will make customers feel.
 However, with an understanding of what certain shapes are designed to mean and the subtle messages they send, you can harness the power of those associations to create a memorable, standout logo that perfectly represents your company.
-Try out some ideas in Namecheap’s free logo maker tool, and see where they take you: The perfect logo might result.
+Try out some ideas in Namecheap’s free logo maker tool, and see where they take you: The perfect logo might result" to "Browse professionally designed logos examples to get inspired, and try out some idea with Namecheap's free logo maker tool.